-Our faculty members have a wide range of interest interests.
+Our faculty members have a wide range of research interests.
 These topics focus on reducing health and cancer disparities, and involve specific or multiple stages of the cancer care continuum.

 The study of data interpretation generated in public health research.